 Special Collections has many rare, fragile, audiovisual and other non-book items, as well as materials that relate to specific research fields.
 All our books and some of the audiovisual material are in the library catalogue, indicated as Special Collections items in the Location field.
-To browse or search our non-book resources online, click here, or take a look at our collections descriptions, using the links on the left and contact us by phone or email to make an appointment.
+You can browse or search our non-book resources online, or book a research appointment by phone or email.

 How can you help me with my research?